The world of social media never stands still. It’s why you need to keep learning about the latest and greatest tips for posting on social media.

-If you’ve never heard of link retargeting, here’s what you need to know: Link retargeting lets you add Facebook retargeting pixels to your short link whenever you share curated content.
+If you’ve never heard of link retargeting, here’s what you need to know: Link retargeting lets you add Meta retargeting pixels to your short link whenever you share curated content.
 Why does this matter?
 Essentially, anyone who clicks on your content can then be retargeted with relevant ads.

-Whether someone clicked on reviews, industry news, or media coverage related to your brand, you’ll be able to retarget them.
+Whether someone clicks on reviews, industry news, or media coverage related to your brand, you’ll be able to retarget them.
 This works even if the link leads to a third-party website!
 This lets you leverage your content curation and expand your retargeting ad reach while still offering genuine value.

 Instagram Social Media Tips